truecharts/public/library/common/_docs/Values.yaml Explained.md

 ## lifecycle

-Configure the lifecycle for the default container.
+Configure the lifecycle for the main container.

 <details>
 <summary>Show / Hide</summary>